Banking Bank Reviews

 Which is better, GoHenry or Greenlight?

-The better option between GoHenry vs. Greenlight depends on your family’s situation and needs.
-GoHenry can work well for a family with one child and for learning basic money management with access to a debit card.
-Greenlight, on the other hand, might be less expensive for larger families and offers access to other products and services, including investing and cell phone protection.
+This depends on your family’s size and how many services you’d like.
+GoHenry can work well for a family with one child to learn basic money management with access to a debit card.
+Greenlight, on the other hand, is less expensive for larger families and offers a more robust range of services, including investing and interest on savings with certain plans.

 Does GoHenry charge a monthly fee?

-The Greenlight basic plan costs $4.99 for the entire family, covering up to five kids.
+The Greenlight basic plan costs $5.99 for the entire family, covering up to five kids (each with their own debit card).
 GoHenry, on the other hand, charges $4.99 per child or offers a family plan priced at $9.98 for up to four child accounts.

 Does GoHenry offer ATM access?

-Yes, it’s possible to access an ATM with a GoHenry debit card.
-However, the ATM withdrawal fee is $1.50 for domestic and international transactions.
-You might also have to pay additional ATM fees with the ATM owner.
+Yes, it’s possible to access an ATM with a GoHenry debit card with no fee for domestic and international transactions.
+However, you might have to pay ATM fees with the ATM owner.

 Is Greenlight a credit card?